-Up to 4000 samples can be logged within the meter in the cyclic or linear FIFO mode and saved for later downloading to a PC, using a terminal evaluation program, or printing directly to a serial printer.
+Up to 4000 samples can be logged within the meter in the cyclic or linear FIFO mode and saved for later downloading to a PC, using Windows HyperTerminal, or directly to a serial printer.

 Data logging can be triggered (activated) from a setpoint, the program button, or from an external switch.
-See the 3rd digit in the diagram below.
+See the third digit in the diagram below.

 Data from up to four selectable registers can be logged with one of the following printer or spreadsheet style time and date stamps.
-All time and date stamps are generated from an optional real-time clock (see the 2nd digit in the diagram below):
+All time and date stamps are generated from an optional real-time clock (see the second digit in the diagram below):

 - · No time stamp.

 - · Month Day Year.
 Hours: Minutes: Seconds.

-- · Day Month Year.
+- Day Month Year.
 Hours: Minutes: Seconds.

-- · Hours:Minutes:Seconds.
+- Hours:Minutes:Seconds.

-Printer style time and date stamps have a carriage return and line feed.
+Printer style time and data stamps have a carriage return and line feed.
 Spreadsheet style time and date stamps are continuous on a single line.